devcurmudgeon/ybd/readme.md

 # ybd

-ybd is a tool for integrating software stacks. it does four things:
+ybd is a tool for building integrated software stacks. it does four things:

 - parse yaml files which describe integrated collections of software components
 - gather source code (from git repos) for a user-specified target collection